Clear-cell adenocarcinoma of the vagina: Presentation

-After age 30 it was thought that women exposed prenatally, "DES daughters", were no longer were at risk for the disease, but as they age into their 40s and 50, cases continue to be reported.
+After age 30 it was thought that women exposed prenatally, "DES daughters", were no longer at risk for the disease, but as they age into their 40s and 50, cases continue to be reported.

 According to the Centers for Disease Control and Prevention (CDC), DES daughters should have a pap/pelvic exam every year because of their lifelong risk for clear-cell adenocarcinoma.

 Diagnosis

 Clear-cell adenocarcinoma of the vagina is a rare cancer, occurring in up to 10% of primary vaginal malignancies.
 It is all but confirmed if maternal use of DES is established.
-Even though it was once thought to no longer occur past the age of 30, it is still seen into the 40s and 50s.
+Even though it was once thought to no longer occur past the age of 30, it is still seen in the 40s and 50s.
 Some of the main signs and symptoms for clear-cell adenocarcinoma of the vagina are spotting between menstrual cycles, bleeding post-menopause, abnormal bleeding, and malignant pericardial effusion or cardiac tamponade.